ABOUT OUR CHEF

 Hello and welcome to Always Cook on the Bright Side.
 Thanks for joining me, Mia, Always Cook’s resident chef!

-You should probably know that I’m 24, I hate parsnips and I once hid a famous wildlife presenter in my wardrobe (please get in touch for additional context).
-I went pescatarian about 3 years ago now and have since cut out dairy and meat.
+You should probably know that I’m 25, I hate parsnips and I once hid a famous wildlife presenter in my wardrobe (drop me a message for context).
+I've recently gone fully vegan having been pescatarian for about 3 years...and surprisingly, Seaspiricy had nothing to do with it.

 Each week I host cooking classes which you may or may not want to come to.
-I will say, that if you don’t come I’ll be eating on Zoom by myself, with my housemate in the other room typing out instructions for absolutely no one.
+I will say, that if you don’t come I’ll be eating on Zoom by myself.
 Just bare that in mind, please.